 For more information about what we have taught, please visit our blog.

 We teach these workshops regularly.
-For UW-Madison research groups and classes interested in one of these workshops, please contact our research group lead.
+For more information, please contact the research group lead.

 - MediaCloud tutorial (1 hour)